davepinch/pinchy.cc/content/topics/places/subdivisions/united-states/new-york/Flag_of_New_York.svg.md

   - Flag_of_Quebec.svg (Wikimedia Commons)
   - Flag_of_Rhode_Island.svg (Wikimedia Commons)
   - Flag_of_Vermont.svg (Wikimedia Commons)
-depiction of:
+down the atlantic coast: Flag_of_New_Jersey.svg (Wikimedia Commons) eastbound on interstate 90: Flag_of_Massachusetts.svg flag of:
+  - New York
   - eagle
   - Earth
   - sailboat
   - Sun
-down the atlantic coast: Flag_of_New_Jersey.svg (Wikimedia Commons) eastbound on interstate 90: Flag_of_Massachusetts.svg flag of: New York
 license: public domain
 picture: "https://upload.wikimedia.org/wikipedia/commons/1/1a/Flag_of_New_York.svg"
 type: picture